 Speaking of corn chips, don’t have those on hand?
 Try crushing up your favourite tortilla chips.

-If you like, you can warm your refried beans before assembling the quesadillas.
+If you like, you can warm your refried beans before assembling and pan-frying the quesadillas.
 It’s totally up to you!

 Hope you love this vegetarian quesadilla recipe as much as we do!